-- d.
-Following the U.S. Open all shooters who were placed in a penalty class as a result of their failure to meet the 500 registered target requirement, will return to their original class, with the following exceptions: If the shooter earns a punch or punches in the penalty class they will remain in that penalty class for the remainder of the shoot year.
-Example: If the shooter was originally in class E and the newly assigned higher class, based on penalty class, is class D, and if the shooter subsequently wins sufficient punches in the event, he will advance to class C. - National Championship-An annual shoot held by the National Sporting Clays Association on its Home Grounds. - a.
-Only bona fide US Citizens are eligible to win the Main Event Open, Concurrent and/or Class Champion awards at the NSCA Nationals and Junior Nationals.
-(See rule IV-A-2-c-1-iv) A US citizen is defined as anyone who is eligible for a US Passport. - b.
-To be eligible for open, class and/or concurrent prizes, monies and/or awards at the National Championship, a shooter must have shot a minimum of 500 registered targets in the current year, prior to the Nationals.
-League and monthly targets no longer count towards penalty class minimums.
-The Preliminary Events do not count towards minimum targets unless they are held under a separate shoot number.
-If a shooter does not have a minimum of 500 targets, he/she shall shoot every event at the shoot and may win prizes, monies and/or awards in a penalty class, one class above his/her current class. - c.
+- The previous year's last quarter (October 1 December 31) of a shooter's shoot history will count toward target minimums in the new shoot year. - c.
 Following the National Championship, all shooters who were placed in a penalty class as a result of their failure to meet the 500 registered target requirement, will return to their original class, with the following exceptions: If the shooter earns a punch or punches in the penalty class, they will remain in that penalty class for the remainder of the shoot year.
 Example: If the shooter was originally in class E and the newly assigned higher class, based on penalty class, is class D, and if the shooter subsequently wins sufficient punches in the event, he will advance to class C. - d.
 A program will be published each year, and posted on the NSCA website: www.nssa-nsca.org, giving all details of the current year's tournament. - 7.
-League A sporting clays, NSCA 5-Stand league may be approved as a registered event for NSCA members.
-Non-members may also participate in the league.
+League-A sporting clays, NSCA 5-Stand league may be approved as a registered event for NSCA members.
+Nonmembers may also participate in the league.
 A registered league's dates must be submitted by a club for approval by the appropriate State Association or National Delegate (where no State Association currently exists).
 A league will be conducted over a minimum 10 week period and is open to individuals or teams and may be conducted at one or more clubs concurrently.
 The final results of the league may be submitted as a registered event.
-No punches will be awarded for leagues.

-8. Monthly Targets - A sporting clays, NSCA 5-Stand event beginning on the first day of a given month and ending on the last day of the same month where shooters are able to shoot any number of targets between the set days of the given month.
+No punches will be awarded for leagues. - 8.
+Monthly Targets-A sporting clays, NSCA 5-Stand event beginning on the first day of a given month and ending on the last day of the same month where shooters are able to shoot any number of targets between the set days of the given month.
 Monthly targets may be approved as a registered event for NSCA members.
 Monthly target dates must be submitted by a club for approval by the appropriate State Association or National Delegate (where no State Association currently exists).
 Monthly targets will be held at one club, and final results may be submitted as registered targets only.
 No punches will be awarded for monthly targets.